top of page

 Jewelry plays a significant role in Filipino ceremonies and rites of passage.

 • Weddings: Gold necklaces and earrings are traditional gifts to brides, symbolizing prosperity and love.
+Wearing traditional Filipino jewelry on the wedding day enhances the celebration's authenticity and cultural value.

 • Tribal Dances: Beaded necklaces and brasswork are integral to ceremonial attire, emphasizing the community’s heritage and spiritual connection.